CodeMouse92/Timecard/BUILDING.md

 ## Debian Package

-The Debian packaging is configured to build an executable using a virtual environment and PyInstaller.
-Standard Debian packaging commands apply.
+The Debian packaging is configured to rely on the `libpyside2-dev` package, which is available in the main apt repositories since Debian Buster and Ubuntu 19.04.

-WARNING: This should be considered experimental right now.
-I have yet to add the rest of the dependencies stripped out of the PyInstaller.